secretstartups/handbook/sales/commercial/index.html.md

 #### Mid-Market Account Executive Definitions for Account Ranking

-- Rank 1: Accounts that I am working to maximize their iACV this fiscal year.
+- Rank 1: Accounts that I am working to maximize their Net ARR this fiscal year.
 - Rank 1.5 The subset of Rank 2 that is best and trending toward being future Rank 1s.
 - Rank 2 Accounts that I am working to grow and I speak with them at least once a month.
 - Rank 3 Accounts that I keep informed about GitLab and DevOps monthly.